Online Verification Single-player Games

 Overview

 Some single-player games require online authorization during startup.
-This guide explains lot verification codes, startup flow, and support notes.
+This guide explains lot mystery codes, startup flow, and support notes.

 Use Cases